 How to Make Photo Booth Frame:

 You will need a frame to create this fun party photo booth.
-We (and by we, we mean Danetta’s husband) were able to do it easily with PVC pipe which made it easy to transport as well.
+My husband was able to do it easily with PVC pipe which made it easy to transport as well.
 Here’s how.

 Photo Booth Supplies and Cutting Guide: